AlfaSchz/titanpad-backup-tool/README.md

 Titanpad is closing (thank you so much guys!) and it is time to back up our pads.

-The native download as zip option did not work for me.
-It seems I had just too much pads (around 600) for the sever to handle it.
+The native download as zip option did not work for us.
+It seems we had just too much pads (around 600) for the sever to handle them.

-So I put tunned this [bash script](https://github.com/AlfaSchz/titanpad-backup-tool/blob/master/titanpad_backup_wget.sh) to wget and backup my pads.
+So I tunned this [bash script](https://github.com/AlfaSchz/titanpad-backup-tool/blob/master/titanpad_backup_wget.sh) to wget and backup my pads.
 Forked from [here](https://github.com/domenkozar/titanpad-backup-tool/blob/master/titanpad_backup.sh).

+The most tricky part was re-login once the sesion expires and keep looping through the pads.
+Some grep, conditional and recursion does the trick.
+I also removed the zipping bit, the cron bit (since this should be a one time and goodbye backup) and left it verbose.

-Please use it gently or it might overload titanpad.com servers.
+Please use it gently or we might overload titanpad.com servers.
+Any improvement, specially in this regard, would be very welcome ;)

 ---